nikokaoja/sparql-endpoint-exploration/README.md

-# FAIR Data Collective SPARQL Endpoint Exploration with Python
+# SPARQL Endpoint Exploration with Python